 Jarrow Hall House is our beautiful grade II listed manor adjacent to the Bede Museum and overlooking Drewett's Park to the south.
 Jarrow Hall House is home to our café - Hive Coffee Company - on the ground floor alongside a unique hire and function space, the Oval Room, on the first floor.

-Built around 1785 by local businessman Simon Temple, the building went through a number of hands throughout the 20th century before benefiting from a £50,000 restoration project and becoming the Bede Monastery Museum in 1974.
+Built around 1785 by local businessman Simon Temple, the building changed hands several times throughout the 20th century before benefiting from a £50,000 restoration project and becoming the Bede Monastery Museum in 1974.
 When the Bede Museum launched in 1993, Jarrow Hall House became used as a visitor café and also housed a permanent exhibition showcasing the building’s links to Jarrow's mining and shipbuilding heritage.

 Fully-renovated in 2017, the interior of Jarrow Hall House was repainted from top-to-bottom in colours provided by Dulux from their Heritage Collection, and with Georgian-era expertise provided by Durham University.